bbenne10/website/index.md

 </figure>

-I am a professional software developer working primarily to build web systems alongside expressive APIs.
+I am a professional software developer working primarily to build web systems alongside expressive APIs living in the Atlanta area.
 I am currently employed with the Emerging Threats and Countermeasures laboratory at the Georgia Institute of Technology.

 ## Interests